chrisnoonan98675/site/_posts/2014-09-30-preparing-your-application-for-xl-deploy.markdown

 To deploy a package that you have created to a target environment, you must first make the package available to the XL Deploy server.
 You can do so by publishing the package from a build tool or by manually importing the package.

 The tools listed above can automatically publish deployment packages to an XL Deploy server.
-You can also publish packages through the XL Deploy user interface, the command line, or a Web request to the XL Deploy HTTP API.
+You can also publish packages through the XL Deploy user interface, the command line, or a Web request to the XL Deploy HTTP api.

 #### Import a deployment package using the XL Deploy interface